segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 don't have an S3, Redshift warehouse, or Snowflake warehouse set up?
 You can read more about setting up S3 [here](https://segment.com/docs/connections/storage/catalog/amazon-s3/), Redshift [here](https://segment.com/docs/connections/storage/catalog/redshift/), and Snowflake [here](https://segment.com/docs/connections/storage/catalog/snowflake/).

-***If you're a Segment business tier customer, reach out to your Success contact to initiate a replay to S3 or your Warehouse.***
+***If you're a Segment business tier customer, contact your Success contact to initiate a replay to S3 or your Warehouse.***

 There are three main parts to using Amazon Personalize with Segment: